radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 ## Motivations

-This Lending App is a proof of concept written in Scrypto where tokens are natively supported as a core feature of the network and its aim is to better understand the asset oriented design pattern.
+This Lending dApp is a proof of concept written in Scrypto where tokens are natively supported as a core feature of the network and its aim is to better understand the asset oriented design pattern.

 ## Features